sambanova/ai-starter-kit/README.md

 SAMBANOVA_API_KEY = "your-sambanova-api-key"
 ```

-### Use SambaStack (Option 2)
+### Use SambaStack/SambaManaged (Option 2)

-Begin by deploying your LLM of choice (e.g., Llama 3.3 70B) to an endpoint for inference in SambaStack.
+Begin by deploying your LLM of choice (e.g., Llama 3.3 70B) to an endpoint for inference in SambaStack/SambaManaged.

-To integrate your LLM deployed on SambaStack with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file,  use [.env-example](.env-example) as template:
+To integrate your LLM deployed on SambaStack/SambaManaged with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file,  use [.env-example](.env-example) as template:

-- Set your SambaStack variables, for example:
+- Set your SambaStack/SambaManaged variables, for example:

 ``` bash
 SAMBANOVA_API_KEY = "your-sambanova-api-key"